What can I do to help my child from a distance?

 Here are some ways you can enhance your child's experience at UT Dallas.

-1. Stay in touch!
-Even though your child is experimenting with independent choices, he or she still needs to know that you are there and are available to talk over both normal events and difficult issues.
-Make arrangements to write or call your child on a regular basis.
+- Stay in touch.
+Even though your student is experimenting with independent choices, he or she still needs to know that you are there and are available to talk over both everyday events as well as more difficult issues.

-2. Allow space for your child to set the agenda for some of your conversations.
-If he or she needs help or support, the subject is more likely to come up if you are not inquiring pointedly about what time he or she came in last night!
+- Allow space for your child to set the agenda for some of your conversations.
+If he or she needs help or support, the subject is more likely to come up if you are not inquiring pointedly about things.

-3. Be realistic with your college student about financial matters.
-Most students come to school with a fairly detailed plan about how tuition, fees, books, and room and board will be paid for, and what the family's expectations are about spending money.
+- Be realistic with your college student about financial matters.
 Being specific at the outset may help avoid misunderstandings later.
+It is important for students to come to school with a fairly detailed plan about how tuition, fees, books, and room and board will be paid for, and what the family's expectations are about spending money.

-4. Be realistic as well about academic achievement and grades.
-The University attracts bright students from all over the world, and not every freshman who excelled academically in high school will be an all-A student here.
-Developing or refining the capacity to work independently and consistently and to demonstrate mastery can be more important than grades, as long as the student meets the basic academic requirements set out by the University.
-Again, these are choices that each individual student makes, though certainly it is appropriate to help your child set his or her own long-term goals.
+- Be realistic about academic achievement and grades.
+Not every freshman who excelled academically in high school will be an all-A student.
+Developing or refining the capacity to work independently and consistently, and the ability to demonstrate mastery can be more important than grades.
+If your student is meeting the basic academic requirements set out by the University, they are in good shape.

 - Encourage him or her to take advantage of the wealth of resources available for students.
 If your child experiences difficulties at UT Dallas, they can get support and guidance from campus services such as the Student Counseling Center, Career Center, Office of Student AccessAbility, Student Wellness Center, Student Health Center, etc.